Fox2Code/FoxMagiskModuleManager/README.md

 and download and install the latest `.apk` on to your device.

 The app currently use these three repo as it's module sources, with it's benefits and drawback:
 (Note: Each module repo can be disabled in the settings of the app)
+(Note²: I do not own or monitor any of the repo, **download at your own risk**)

 [https://github.com/Magisk-Modules-Alt-Repo](https://github.com/Magisk-Modules-Alt-Repo)
 - Accepting new modules [here](https://github.com/Magisk-Modules-Alt-Repo/submission)